RaschMaslasky/DataGetting-Cleaning/README.md

 > CodeBook.MD

 a code book that describes the variables, the data, and any transformations or work that performed to clean up the source data.

+> tidyData.txt

+the project deliverable which consiste a tidy data set.